curated-intel/Ukraine-Cyber-Operations/README.md

   - Additional IOCs have been added
 - 2022-03-18
   - Additional Threat Reports have been added
-  - Additional IOCs have been added
+  - Additional IOCs have been added to the master CSV file
+  - A new CSV for CERT-UA IOCs specifically has been created - see [here](https://github.com/curated-intel/Ukraine-Cyber-Operations/blob/main/ETAC_IOCs/CERT-UA_IOCs.csv)

 #### `Threat Reports`
 | Date | Source | Threat(s) | URL |